Squeeze Rock is collaborating on many new projects. Sign our email list to keep up with us and all our developments!

 Squeeze Rock is the name and genre tag for the musical styles of Julian “Julz-A” Hintz.
 Squeeze Rock is an Accordion alternative; Julz-A sings and raps while playing the Squeeze Box.
 Having twice brought legendary Apollo Theater audiences to their feet on national TV alongside Whoopi, Chingy and Ray Chew — first on Showtime at the Apollo and again on Amateur Night at the Apollo — The sound can be compared to such rapping artists as Beck, Outkast, Primus, and Rage Against The Machine.

 Julz-A uses the accordion as a central figure in the rock riffs of his songs.
 The Squeeze Rock sound is fundamentally alternative rock music with influences ranging from Hip-Hop to Western Classical music, while even leaving room for the world music of the instrument.
-Squeeze Rock pushes the envelope in how we hear melodic guitar-driven music.
-Using production methods that alter the way we listen to rock, hip-hop and rapping with the musical laboratory of Julz-A; he carries an unmistakable and unusual character with the accordion.
+Squeeze Rock pushes the envelope in how we hear melodic guitar-driven music, Julz-A displays an unmistakable and unusual character with the accordion.
 The presentation is simple and rooted in the pop sounds of the current century, but the use of accordion pushes this eclectic sound into the unique realm that only Squeeze Rock can dwell.

 The Wall Street Journal also blogged about Julz-A participating in the MUNY Audition.